Register to Vote

 Social Security Card

-New Hanover County Public Library, 201 Chestnut Street, phone (910) 798-6301 or (910) 798-6300 orwww.nhcgov.com.
+New Hanover County Public Library, 201 Chestnut Street, phone (910) 798-6301 or (910) 798-6300 or www.nhcgov.com.
 You will need to bring two pieces of identification; one should list a local address.
 Cards are free and updated yearly for people who live in New Hanover County.
 Cards are also free to residents of other counties who own and pay taxes on property in New Hanover County, proof of ownership is required.
 Anyone who lives outside New Hanover County and does not own property in the county may receive a card good for one year for $20.
-The library is open 9 a.m. – 9 p.m.
-Monday – Thursday, 9 a.m. – 6 p.m.
-Friday, 9 a.m. – 5 p.m.
-Saturday, and 1 – 5 p.m.
-Sunday.
-A library card may also be obtained at the three branch libraries and can be used at the main branch libraries.
-The branch library at the Northeast Regional Library, 1241 Military Cut-off Road, (910) 798-6371 and the Myrtle Grove branch library at 5155 South College Road, (910) 798-6391, have the following hours: 9 a.m. – 8 p.m.
-Monday – Thursday, 9 a.m. – 6 p.m.
-Friday, 9 a.m. – 5 p.m.
-Saturday, and closed on Sunday.
-The Carolina Beach branch library, located at 300 Cape Fear Blvd., Carolina Beach, (910) 798-6385 is open 9 a.m. – 6 p.m.
-Monday – Friday, 9 a.m. – 2 p.m.
-Saturday, and closed on Sunday.
+The library is open Monday-Thursday, 10am – 7pm; Friday-Saturday, 10am – 5pm; and Sunday, 1pm – 5pm.
+A library card, obtained at one of the three branch libraries, can be used at the main branch library.
+The Library’s branches are as follows: Northeast Regional Library, 1241 Military Cut-off Road, (910) 798-6371; Pine Valley Library at 3803 South College Road, (910) 798-6300; and the Pleasure Island Library located at 1401 N. Lake Park Boulevard, Carolina Beach, (910) 798-6385.
+Their hours are as follows: open Monday-Thursday, 10am – 7pm; Friday-Saturday, 10am – 5pm; and Sunday, 1pm – 5pm.
+For additional information you can contact the New Hanover County Library at firstname.lastname@example.org.

 Birth Certificate Copies

-Branch of the Register of Deeds office at 216 N. 2nd Street, in the basement of the restored courthouse, room 103.
-Phone (910) 798-4530.
+The New Hanover County Register of Deeds office is located at 320 Chestnut Street, Suite 102 in downtown Wilmington; Phone (910) 798-4530.
+A satellite office of the Register of Deeds is also located at 230 Government Center, Suite 185.
 A person born in New Hanover County must supply name, date of birth, father’s name and mother’s maiden name.
-Fee: $10 per copy.
-Open 8:30 a.m.-4:30 p.m.
-Monday-Friday.
+Fee: $10 per certified copy and $1 per uncertified copy.
+Open Monday – Friday, 8:00am-4:00pm.
+A request of a birth certificate can be made online and pay with Visa or MasterCard by visiting the NCVitals website at www.ncvitals.com or Getcertificatenow website at www.getcertificatenow.com.
 Contact the Register or Deeds office for more information about restrictions on who may receive copies.
-Natives of North Carolina born in other counties may write to those counties for copies or to Vital Records Branch, Division or Health Services, P.O. box 29537, Raleigh, NC 27626.
+Natives of North Carolina born in other counties may write to those counties for copies or to Vital Records Branch, Division or Health Services, P.O.
+Box 29537, Raleigh, NC 27626.
 The state fee is $10.
-You can also visit our web site,www.nhcgov.com for more information and to download forms.
+You can also visit, www.nhcgov.com for more information and to download forms.

 Public School Enrollment

-Parents of children entering school as kindergartners or first graders in the New Hanover County School System must bring a certified copy of the child’s birth certificate, immunization records, the child’s SS card and proof of address.
-Students transferring into the New Hanover County School System must bring proof of address as well as a copy of their most recent report card.
+Parents of children entering school as kindergartners or first graders in the New Hanover County School System must bring a certified copy of the child’s birth certificate, immunization records, NC Health Assessment, the child’s SS card and proof of address, Residency/Registration Affidavit (must be Notarized), and Safe Schools Enrollment Document (must be Notarized).
+In addition, parent/guardian identification and proof of parent/guardian residence in New Hanover County is also required.
+Students transferring into the New Hanover County School System a copy of their most recent report card is also needed.
 The most recent standardized testing data is also helpful.
-The school your children should attend may be obtained by calling the Board of Education, (910) 763-5431 orwww.nhcs.k12.nc.us.
+The school your children should attend may be obtained by calling the Board of Education, (910) 763-5431 or www.nhcs.k12.nc.us.
 Call or check the website of your local school for the school calendar.
+Additional information can be obtain at www.nhcs.net or by calling (910) 254-4200.